oplS17projects/Hermes/IBRAHIM_MKUSA.md

 Below are are three selectors that help abstract the contents of a whisper message.

 ```
-; whisper selector for the username and message
 (define (whisper-info exp)
   (cadr exp))